thunderseethe/thunderseethe.github.io/content/posts/row-types.md

 If we find a unifiable combination, we can skip adding a new row combination to our set entirely.
 It suffices to unify our combination against the found combination.
 Only when we can't find a unifiable combination do we need to insert our combination into our set.
-This guarentees we learn the most about our row variables from each combination and keeps our partial combination set minimal.
+This guarantees we learn the most about our row variables from each combination and keeps our partial combination set minimal.

 We're now successfully solving row combinations.
 There's just one last detail we brushed over earlier that we'll cover now.